 - “Defense committee” means a committee constituted by the Dean for the oral defense of a thesis

 - “Department” means the department of the University in which a scholar is enrolled

 - “External” means an expert from outside the department or the University.

 - “Fall semester” means last semester of a calendar year.

 - “Grade point average (GPA)” means earned grade points multiplied by credit hours of that course, the sum of the product is then divided by the total number of credit hours attempted by the scholar in a semester

 - “Higher Education Commission (HEC)” means the higher education commission of Pakistan

 - “Registrar” means registrar of the University

 - “Registration department” means registration department of the University

 - “Regular semester” means a Spring or a Fall semester

 - “Scholar” means a student who has been awarded admission in a MS/MPhil program of the University and his registration is intact

 - “Semester” means a period of 16 weeks of academic activities

 - “Similarity index” means a report generated by a plagiarism checking software for a particular piece of writing

 - “Spring semester” means first semester of a calendar year

 - “Summer semester” means a semester falling between spring and fall semesters having 8 weeks duration

 - “Supervisor” means a professor/researcher having a minimum MS qualification appointed by the Dean to advise the scholar

 - “University” means the Capital University of Science and Technology.

-- The eligibility criteria for admission in MS/MPhil Program shall be as follows:
+- The eligibility criteria for admission in the MS/MPhil Program shall be as follows: